arjunkhode/JavaScript-interview-preparation/README.md

   console.log((bar !== null)&&(typeof bar === "object"));
   ```

-  1. If bar is a function, the above code will return false.
+  1. If 'bar' is a function, the above code will return false.
-  If you want to return true for bar being a function, simply add the following with an and condition
+  If you want to return true for bar being a function, simply add the following with an `and` condition
   ```
   (typeof bar === "function")
   ```

-  2. Arrays are Objects too, so the expression will return true for arrays.
+  2. Arrays are Objects too, so the expression will return `true` for arrays.
-  To return false for arrays, use the toString.call() method:
+  To return `false` for arrays, use the `toString.call()` method:
   ```
   (toString.call(bar) !== "[object Array]"))
   ```